osamsam321/SqlData-Excel-Text-Extractor/README.md

 # SqlData-Excel-Text-Extractor

-Use this tool to take  text data and convert into an sql statement using  the on board text/sql convertor within the app.
+Use this tool to take  text data and convert into an sql statement using the text/sql convertor within the app.